entropia/tip-toi-reveng/Building.md

         bash <(curl -L https://nixos.org/nix/install)

- 3. (Optional, but saves building time:) Install the Cachix tool, and enable the tttool cache.
+ 3. Install the Cachix tool, and enable the tttool cache.

         nix-env -iA cachix -f https://cachix.org/api/v1/install
         cachix use tttool

+    (This step is optional, but will save a lot of time.)

  4. Build `tttool`:

         nix-build -A linux-exe

-    The first time this can take a long time.
-Run it over night.

  5. Copy the resulting program to the current directory: